 - 1. On O.P.
-4.01 Environmental Assessment, O.P.
-4.04 Natural Habitats, OP 4.11 Physical Cultural Resources (PCR) and OP 4.09 Pest Management - Compared to the World Bank's environmental safeguard policies, the Philippine country systems on safeguards espouse international principles on environmental assessment.
+4.01 Environmental Assessment.
+Compared to the World Bank's environmental safeguard policies, the Philippine country systems on safeguards espouse international principles on environmental assessment.
 However, there are substantive gaps in the Philippine EIA Law PD 1586, DAO 2003-30 Procedural Manual, enforced by the Environmental Management Bureau (EMB), that will be bridged in this ESSF to ensure that a comprehensive assessment of the environment and social impacts of the subprojects is conducted.
 The major gaps are: - a.
 Screening, scoping and submission of environmental information.
 As prescribed in the DENR EIA Procedural Manual, the content and extent of the environmental information needed for submission in the conduct of the environmental assessment do not include the following information, among others: - i.
 New access arrangements or changes to existing road layout, impact on existing traffic, new or expansion of access roads; - ii.
 Presence / relationship with other existing/planned projects to determine cumulative effects; - iii.
-Degree of land/ecosystem disturbance trees to be cut, proposed cut and fill /reclamation for existing terrain; - iv.
-Project location will project area or ancillary areas/ activities be located in a protected area or a physical cultural heritage site or property; - v.
-Proof of land ownership and authority of proponent to develop primary land and ancillary properties; - vi.
-Use of internationally-controlled chemicals, including pesticides, herbicides and the like; and - vii.
-Other measures which may be required as a consequence of the project (eg new roads, extraction of aggregate, provision of new water supply, generation or transmission of power, increased housing and sewage disposal). - b.
-Consultation with relevant agencies and other interested parties and the public.
-For environmentally critical projects, the Philippine EIA law requires one public scoping and one public consultation while the World Bank requires at least two public consultations for Category A projects.
-For non-environmentally critical projects, even those located in environmentally critical areas, under the Philippine

-EIA law, screening and public scoping as well as public consultation is optional and not mandatory.
-Under the Bank's safeguards policies, the coverage of Category B projects require at least one public consultation.
+Degree of land/ecosystem disturbance trees to be cut, proposed cut and fill /reclamation for existing terrain - iv.
+Project location will project area or ancillary areas/ activities be located in a protected area or a physical cultural heritage site or property - v.
+Proof of land ownership and authority of proponent to develop primary land and ancillary properties - vi.
+Other measures which may be required as a consequence of the project (eg new roads, extraction of aggregate, provision of new water supply, generation or transmission of power, increased housing and sewage disposal), - b. on the consultation with relevant agencies and other interested parties and the public, for environmentally critical projects, the Philippine EIA law requires one public scoping and one public consultation while the World Bank requires at least two public consultations for Category A projects.
+For non-environmentally critical projects, even those located in environmentally critical areas, under the Philippine EIA law, screening and public scoping as well as public consultation is optional and not mandatory.
+Under the Bank's safeguards policies, the coverage of Category B projects requires at least one public consultation.

 - c.
 Impact assessment and adequacy of Environmental Management Plan and mitigating measures.
 The threshold set for the scale of the projects to merit a fullblown EIA is high.
 This means that most if not all of the proposed subprojects will be classified as non-environmentally critical projects and be required to submit only an IEE.
 In effect, the depth of the assessment is not expected to be comprehensive and the time allotted for the entire process including the impact assessment is compressed to 15, maximum 60 days.
 If EMB fails to complete the review process by this time, the ECC is automatically issued to the proponent.
 The Environmental Management Plan that is approved by EMB and referred to in the Environmental Compliance Certificate (ECC) follows a set of generic mitigating measures that need to be described in detailed to ensure that the environmental and social mitigating measures are measurable, adequate and sustainable. - d.
-Monitoring and reporting of ESMP implementation.
-The government does not monitor the environmental compliance of projects regularly.
-Field visits, audits and review and evaluation of the proponents' self-monitoring compliance reports should be done regularly. - 2.
-On OP 4.37 Safety of Dams.
-In addition to gaps mentioned above, the Procedural Manual does not provide specific guidelines to be followed for major infrastructure such as dams.
-In fact, the threshold set for a mandatory EIA for a proposed dam is if its reservoir creates a flooded area of 25 hectares or has a water storage capacity of 20 million m3.
-Below this capacity, a dam is only considered a non-environmentally critical project and classified as a small water impounding area which only requires an IEE.
-It does not distinguish the height of the dam which is critical under OP 4.37.
+Monitoring and reporting of ESMP implementation, the government does not monitor the environmental compliance of projects regularly.
+Field visits, audits and review and evaluation of the proponents' self-monitoring compliance reports should be done regularly.